NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 will be written.
 For each pair of images having matches, the matches are mapprojected onto the DEM, and percentiles of their disagreements are computed, for each image vs the rest, and per image pair, in DEM pixel units.
-This helps with evalulating image co-registration.
+This helps with evaluating image co-registration.

 .. _adjust_files: